phaserjs/phaser/README.md

 * Phaser.ArrayUtils.rotateRight is the opposite of ArrayUtils.rotate.
 It takes an array, removes the element from the end of the array, and inserts it at the start, shifting everything else 1 space in the process.
 * Phaser.ArrayUtils.rotateLeft is the new name for Phaser.ArrayUtils.rotate.
 The old method is now deprecated (but still available in this release)
 * Phaser.Color.toABGR converts RGBA components to a 32 bit integer in AABBGGRR format.
+* ArcadePhysics.Body.setCircle is a new method that allows you to define an Arcade Physics Body as being a circle instead of a rectangle.
+You can control the radius of the body and the offset from the parent sprite.
+* ArcadePhysics.World.separateCircle is a new method that handles all circular body collisions internally within Arcade Physics (thanks @VitaZheltyakov)
+* All of the Arcade Physics internal methods, such as `collideGroupVsSelf`, `collideSpriteVsSprite` and so on, have been updated to work with circular body shapes (thanks @VitaZheltyakov)
+* ArcadePhysics.Body.onWorldBounds is a new Signal that is dispatched whenever the Body collides with the world bounds, something that was previously difficult to detect.
+Due to the potentially high volume of signals this could create it is disabled by default.
+To use this feature set this property to a Phaser.Signal: `sprite.body.onWorldBounds = new Phaser.Signal()` and it will be called when a collision happens, passing one argument: the sprite on which it occurred.

 ### Updates